Classification: Proteasome Inhibitor

 This medication can cause a worsening in renal function, especially in patients with a history of reduced kidney function.
 Your kidney function will be monitored throughout treatment.
 If you experience swelling of your face or body or a decrease in the amount of urine you are producing, notify your healthcare team immediately.

 Peripheral edema is swelling of the extremities caused by retention of fluid.
 It can cause swelling of the hands, arms, legs, ankles and feet.
 The swelling can become uncomfortable.
 Notify your provider if you are experiencing any new or worsening swelling.

 Less common, but important side effects can include:

 - Infusion Reactions: The infusion can cause a reaction that may lead to chills, fever, low blood pressure, facial flushing, swelling of the feet or legs, shortness of breath, nausea and vomiting, feeling faint, and chest pain.
 You will receive dexamethasone prior to the infusion to help prevent these reactions.
-Reactions are most common during the first week of therapy, including the evening after the infusion.
-Your doctor or nurse will tell you what to do if this happens.
+Reactions can happen after the transfusion is complete.
+Notify your provider if you are having symptoms of an infusion reaction.